dancromartie/awk_toys/code_skeletonizer/README.md

 I write a lot of really little apps and prototypes of things, sometimes several in a day.

-I spend a lot of time copy pasting Python code from old projects because I can't remember exactly:
+I'm often copy/pasting Python code from old projects because I can't remember exactly:
  - how to set up an sqlite connection and what the multi-row insert function is called
  - whether or not the requests library needs a JSON string or a dictionary for the GET parameters
  - that unittest needs to have some class that inherits from some other class, and that tests have